oliverklee/ext-seminars/Documentation/Installation/AddingPagesToTheFrontEnd/Index.rst

    Add a plug-in content element and set the type to "Registration form for events".
 Configure it to your needs using the settings in the FlexForms.

-#. **Legacy registration form that will be removed in seminar 5.0:**
-   Add a “Seminar Manager” plug-in content element.
-Set the type to “Event Registration.”
-Set the content element's start pages to the page or pages that contain (or will contain) the seminar records.

-#. **Legacy registration form that will be removed in seminar 5.0:**
-   Add another page that will be shown after a user has registered for an event.
-Put some thank-you message on the page.
-If you would like the single view for the event for which the user has just registered to display on this page, you can also add a Seminar Manager plug-in with the type “event list.”
-Set this page to “hide in the menu”.

 #.
 Add another page that will contain the “my events” list (if you want
    to use that feature).
 Set the page access to “show at any login.”